Using SEO To Grow Your Gardening Blog Like a Pretty Flower

 Test Meta Elements For Click Through Rates

-If click through rates remain low, experiment with alternate wording.
+If click-through remains low, experiment with alternate wording.
 A/B test two versions of a meta description to see which yields more visits.
-Remember to keep calls to action clear and concise without resorting to hyperbolic language that might trigger algorithm penalties.
+Remember to keep your calls to action (sometimes written as "CTA" s) clear and concise, without resorting to hyperbolic language that could trigger algorithmic penalties.

 Refresh Old Content Periodically